erupt321/ruptchat/README.md

-This was originally written as just a text box replacement for tells and checking the chatlog without sandbox is your multiboxing.
-After coding a majority of it I expanded to a almost full chat system replacement.
+This was originally written as just a text box replacement for tells and checking the chatlog without sandbox if your multiboxing.
+After coding a majority of it I expanded to an almost full chat system replacement.
 Still a work in progress making style patterns for the text.

 If mouse input lags, enable hardware mouse in windower settings.

-Timestamps could possible cause some false reads on filters, do recommend you turn it off.
+Timestamps could possibly cause some false reads on filters, do recommend you turn it off.

 Console Commands